 Academic Affairs - Students can obtain official copies of academic transcripts and have transfer credits from other institutions evaluated.
 Undeclared students not in a specific academic program may register, add, or drop courses.
 The Enrollment Center, located in the Frye Building provides a one-stop for all enrollment needs.
-Phone: (207) 453-5822; Email: enrollment@kvcc.me.edu

 Admissions - This office processes applications, collects high school and college transcripts, and immunization records.
-The staff administers placement and entrance tests (Accuplacer and TEAS).
+The staff oversees the administration of the TEAS test and the process for course placement.
 Students may contact an admissions representative for a tour of the campus or an appointment to discuss academic programs and requirements for admission.

 Advising, Enrollment and Transfer - Students are assigned an academic advisor.
 In the absence of their academic advisor, students may seek general advising services regarding registration, adding or dropping a course.
-Individual career counseling is available to help students take an in-depth look at their personal interests, skills, and traits that might lead them to the selection of a major.
 Finally, students who are looking to continue at a four-year institution may receive specialized transfer advising.